-Moreover, Candriam being part of the Net Zero Asset Management initiative, the Sub-Fund aims to reduce greenhouse gas emissions in line with the objectives of the Paris Agreement.
+Moreover, Candriam being part of the Net Zero Asset Management initiative, the Sub-Fund aims to reduce greenhouse gas emissions.

-What sustainability indicators are used to measure the attainment of the sustainable investment objective of this financial product?
+What Sustainability indicators are used to measure the attainment of the sustainable investment objective of this financial product?

 The attainment of the sustainable objectives is measured through the following sustainability indicators: